mBialczak/simpleARKANOID/README.md

 ### Loops, Functions, I/O

 1. CRITERION: The project demonstrates an understanding of C++ functions and control structures
-   NOTE: A variety of control structures are used in the project.
-   NOTE: The project code is clearly organized into functions.

    The code is organised in a fairly reasonable way into classes.
 Apart from a couple of classes organised into shallow inheritence hierarchies, there are a few standalone component and helper classes.
 The classes Vector2d and RandNum are enclosed into namespace gMath.
 There are some enum classes as well.
-All the entities, which are not classes themselves, are enclosed into namespaces (namespace Colors, namespace Paths)
+All the entities, which are not classes themselves, are enclosed into namespaces (namespace 'Colors', namespace 'Paths').

    WHERE IN THE CODE: classes maintain the most part of the project, clearly seperated into files.
 Some files have helper classes grouped together in one header-source file pairs.
-In standalone files are: namespace Colors (Colors.hpp), namespace Paths( Paths.hpp), enum classes grouped together (Enum.hpp).
+In standalone files I have placed: namespace 'Colors' (Colors.hpp), namespace 'Paths'( Paths.hpp), enum classes grouped together (Enum.hpp).

 2. CRITERION: The project reads data from a file and process the data, or the program writes data to a file.
    NOTE: The project reads data from an external file or writes data to a file as part of the necessary operation of the program.